Widnes Vikings: Post war

 Tommy McCue led the club to its first ever Lancashire Cup win, with a 7–3 victory against Wigan in 1945.

 Back at Wembley in 1950, the team was beaten 19–0 by Warrington.
 During this period, the club reverted to selling its players to richer teams.

 Local man Vince Karalius joined Widnes from St. Helens in 1962 and was appointed club captain.
-In his first season, Widnes finished third in the Championship, which equalled the club's best league placing.
+In his first season, Widnes finished third in the Championship, which equaled the club's best league placing.
 In 1962, the league was split into East and West of the Pennines; Widnes and Workington Town met at Central Park, Wigan, in the first final of the Western Division Championship on Saturday 10 November 1962.
 With two minutes remaining, Lowdon dropped a goal to earn Workington a 9–9 draw.
 Later in the month Workington Town won the replay 10–0.

 The following season saw him lead his team to Wembley, where Widnes were Rugby League Challenge Cup winners after they defeated Hull Kingston Rovers 13–5.
 No team had ever played more games in reaching Wembley than Widnes in 1964.
 In the first round, two replays were necessary before beating Leigh.
 Liverpool City were beaten in the second round, then Widnes played Swinton in front of 19,000 at Naughton Park.
 A 5–5 draw meant another replay, which was a scoreless draw at Station Road.
 A second replay at Wigan was watched by 21,369 with Widnes winning 15–3.
 The semi-final against Castleford was drawn 7–7.
 A crowd of 28,732 spectators watched the replay, which Widnes won.
 A Wembley crowd of 84,488 saw Widnes win the Challenge Cup for the third time with a 13–5 victory over Hull Kingston Rovers.
 This was the Chemics first trophy success in eighteen years.